Using the SQL CLI

 select * from system.metadata.catalogs;

-You should see a system catalog, plus one entry per catalog properties file.
-In this example above, the Datomic catalog name is tomhanks.
+catalog will be displayed, in addition to one entry per catalog properties file.
+In the example above, the Datomic catalog name is tomhanks.

 Show Schemas